3/6/2025

 Tim Moore

 Thanks.
-And Mike, your tone and enthusiasm was a refreshing change to more than half the earnings of all I've listened to over the last couple of weeks.
-You know, just maybe my first question, clearly low growth and electrification is an obvious enduring theme for the next several years.
-You know, just within government, within those customers and market, I mean, are there any two to three programs jumping out, gaining a lot more frequency or implementation over the last couple quarters, or at least incoming inquiries?
-I'm just wondering what maybe is more trending within government?
+And Mike, your tone and enthusiasm was a refreshing change to more than half the earnings calls I've listened to over the last couple weeks.
+You know, just maybe my first question, clearly low growth and electrification is, you know, an obvious enduring theme for the next several years.
+You know, just within government and within those customers and market, I mean, are there any two to three programs jumping out, gaining a lot more frequency or implementation over the last a couple quarters or at least incoming inquiries.
+I'm just wondering what maybe is more trending within government.

 speaker